pchimenti7/neural_nets/README.md

 * transfer_learning_image.ipynb - This notebook exploits transfer learning to build an image classifier.
 The well known CIFAR-10 (https://www.cs.toronto.edu/~kriz/cifar.html) data set and Inception V3 (https://arxiv.org/abs/1512.00567) are used.

-* style_transfer - This is a folder containing a notebook and some images to practice stlye transfer.
-The materials are simply an adaptation and extension of the notebook made available in Udacity's Intro to Deep Learning With Pytorch course.